GemPython/Gem/OtherLicenses/README.txt

 For licenses copied from other projects:

-         This file lists their copyrights
+         This file lists their copyrights.

+Since this file is listing other copyrights & license, these copyrights & license are themselves copyrighted & licensed.
+It thus, self referentially, also uses:

+         #
+         #<copyright>
+         #
+         #      Copyright ...
+         #
+         ...
+         #</copyright>

+around any copyrights or licenses.

 ===================================================================================================